greifentor/jxref/README.md

 o T003 - Make the application working with "enum" and "interface" files also.

-o T002 - Make the JXRefWriter instance configurable which is to use.
+x T002 - Make the JXRefWriter instance configurable which is to use.
+  `OLI 04.07.2019: Solved.`

 x T001 - Create a Class which reads the command line parameters into a JXRefParameter object.
   `OLI 02.07.2019: Solved.`